HomeReviewsAmazon Q Developer

 Specific Testing Example:

-We tested both tools with this prompt: "Write a Lambda function that handles S3 events, queries DynamoDB for metadata, and returns a processing result with error handling."
+Prompt: "Write a Lambda function that handles S3 events, queries DynamoDB for metadata, and returns a processing result with error handling."

-Amazon Q Output (92% accuracy):
+Amazon Q Developer Output (92% accuracy):

 def lambda_handler(event, context):